noggl/AniPlanrr/README.md

 It is highly recommended to use [RickDB/PlexMALSync](https://github.com/RickDB/PlexMALSync) or [vosmiic/jellyfin-ani-sync](https://github.com/vosmiic/jellyfin-ani-sync) to move watched shows to your watching/completed list.

 # Getting Started
+As of June 28th, 2023 there are 2 modes for importing shows to sonarr.
+The older method is to add them via the API, and the newer method is to use the Sonarr Importer.
+The Sonarr Importer is only available in Sonarr V4, and integrates more cleanly with Sonarr.
+If you are using Sonarr V3, you will need to use the API method.
+If you are using Sonarr V4, you can use either method.

+### Importer Advantages
+The Importer method allows you to use some settings that are currently hardcoded in the API method, such as the quality/language profile or specific tags (the api method uses a hard coded "fromanilist" tag).
+It also allows you to import shows into Sonarr without having to give AniPlanrr API access to Sonarr.

+### API Method Advantages
+The API Method adds shows as soon as AniPlanrr discovers them, and allows only certain seasons to be added, while the Sonarr Importer system will import the list every 6 hours and will monitor the seasons as you've set them on the Import List page in Sonarr.

 ## Running in Docker (Recommended)
 You can use the included docker-compose file to run the script in a docker container.
 See [Env](#env) for more variables.